ThatGuyNamedTim/CapitalOneAirbnb/README.md

   * The price per day is used by taking an average of other listings in a radius around the given location
 * Given a location I am able to calculate the potential earnings
   * it is calculated by using the price of the listing in a radius around the location with the most listings

+## Optional Objectives

+* There are animations in the charts from amCharts
+* The chart with rating vs neighborhood shows the most popular neighborhoods